twisted/twisted/docs/web/howto/using-twistedweb.rst

 - ``__file__`` : The name of the .rpy file, including the full path.
 This variable is automatically defined and present within the namespace.
-- ``registry`` : An object of class :api:`twisted.web.static.Registry <static.Registry>` .
+- ``registry`` : An object of class :py:class:`static.Registry <twisted.web.static.Registry>` .
 It can be used to access and set persistent data keyed by a class.
 - ``resource`` : The variable which must be defined by the script and set to the resource instance that will be used to render the page.